Alfresco/alfresco-js-api/src/api-legacy/content-rest-api/docs/ChildAssociationsApi.md

 Returns the children of the node with identifier **nodeId**.
 Minimal information for each child is returned by default.
-You can use the **include** parameter to return addtional information.
+You can use the **include** parameter to return additional information.

 The list of child nodes includes primary children and also secondary children, if any.